Gov. Pete Ricketts: Putting the brakes on bad bills

 Legislators should stand by the science, protect our kids and oppose efforts by marijuana lobbyists to open our state to this unhealthy and dangerous drug.

-Taking on major debt (LB 542): Nebraska is the least indebted state in the country.
+u Taking on major debt (LB 542): Nebraska is the least indebted state in the country.
 That’s because, like Nebraska families, we only spend the money we have.

 Some senators want to change that.
 LB 542 would abandon our proven pay-as-we-go approach.